Rapid-Application-Development-JS/Gesture/README.md

 });
 ```
 ####pinch
-A `pinch` gesture happens when a user make a pinching motion with thumb and forefinger on the screen or move them apart.
+A `pinch` gesture happens when the user makes a pinching (or reverse) motion with a thumb and a forefinger while touching the screen.
 ```javascript
 $div.addEventListener(gesture.GESTURE_EVENTS.pinch, function (event) {
    switch (event.action) {